Professor of Music

 Dingle is editor of The Cambridge History of Music Criticism and a book of conversations with Julian Anderson is in preparation.
-Chris is an experienced supervisor of supervised a number of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.
+Chris is an experienced supervisor of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.

 Chris is author of Messiaen’s Final Works (Ashgate, 2013) and the acclaimed biography The Life of Messiaen (Cambridge University Press, 2007).
 He is also co-editor of Messiaen Perspectives 1: Sources and Influences and Messiaen Perspectives 2: Techniques, Influence and Reception (both Ashgate, 2013) as well as the earlier collection Olivier Messiaen: Music, Art and Literature.
 He was the organiser of the Messiaen 2008 Centenary Conference hosted by Birmingham Conservatoire in June 2008, having previously conceived and organised the Messiaen 2002 International Conference in Sheffield.
 His research has been funded on several occasions by The British Academy.